Have you been holding off starting a training business because you have a marketing must-have list as long as your arm?

 Be selective about your marketing

 Do you really need a marketing brochure or branded stationery if most of your communication will happen online?
 Do you even need business cards right now when most networking is taking place on Zoom?
 And how about a website?
 Perhaps you could start off with a free web presence using Google My Business or a basic SquareSpace or Wix website until you can increase your budget?
+(QuickSprout has put together a handy guide to the top six website builders that you might find helpful).

 Knowing your audience will help you to make decisions and get the most from your budget.